camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## HTTPS

-Camunda BPM Run supports HTTPS over SSL.
+Camunda Platform Run supports HTTPS over SSL.
 To enable it, you will need a valid SSL certificate signed by a trusted provider and stored in a key store file (either .jks or .p12).
 For testing, we included a self-signed certificate.
 You should not use this in production.
 To enable it, add the following properties to your configuration file.

 ```yaml